Exploiting $\mathbf{c}$-Closure in Kernelization Algorithms for Graph Problems: Irredundant Set

-\begin{rrule} If $u, v \in V(G)$ are simplicial vertices such that $N_G[u] = N_G[v]$, then remove $v$. \end{rrule} \iflong \begin{lemma} \Cref{rr:simplicialtwin} is correct. \end{lemma} \begin{proof} Let $u, v \in V(G)$ be vertices such that $N_G[u] = N_G[v]$.
+\begin{lemma} \Cref{rr:simplicialtwin} is correct. \end{lemma} \begin{proof} Let $u, v \in V(G)$ be simplicial vertices such that $N_G[u] = N_G[v]$.
 Let $G'$ be the graph obtained by removing $v$ as specified in \Cref{rr:simplicialtwin}.
 Suppose that $(G, k)$ is a Yes-instance with a solution $S$.
 It must hold that $u \notin S$ or $v \notin S$ by the definition of irredundant sets.
 Without loss of generality, assume that $v \notin S$.
-If $v$ is a private neighbor of $w \in S$ (possibly $w = u$), then $u$ is also a private neighbor of $w$.
+If~$v$ is a private neighbor of $w \in S$ (possibly~$w = u$), then $u$ is also a private neighbor of $w$.
 Thus, $(G', k)$ is also a Yes-instance.
 The other direction follows trivially.
-The $c$-closure is maintained by \Cref{obs:removev}. \end{proof} \fi
+The $c$-closure is maintained by \Cref{obs:removev}. \end{proof}

 We prove that \Cref{rr:simplicialtwin} yields a kernelization of the claimed size.

 \begin{theorem} \textsc{Irredundant Set} in $c$-closed graphs has a kernel with $\Oh(c^{5/2} k^3)$ vertices. \end{theorem} \begin{proof} We assume that \Cref{rr:simplicialtwin} has been applied exhaustively.